107208579/tracking/README.md

 # Calendar Tracking
 <br />

 ## Why track your time?
 Have you ever asked yourself where your time goes?
-Or have you ever wished you could remember what you were doing on a specific day in the past?
+Or have you ever wished you could remember what you were doing on a specific day?

-Back in 2012 I was curious on how I spent my 10,080 minutes of a week and decided to start tracking my life in a calendar.
-I wanted to
+I had the same questions back in 2012 and wanted to know how I spend my 10,080 minutes in a week - so I decided to start tracking my life in a calendar.
+I specifically wanted to:
 - easily remember past events
 - learn more about myself
 - become a better planner